FIR Decimation

 Enforce single-rate processing

 , the input and output of the block have the same sample rate.
-To decimate the output while maintaining the input sample rate, the block resamples the data in each column of the input such that the frame size of the output (Ko) is 1/M times that of the input (Ko = Ki/M),In this mode, the input frame size, Ki, must be a multiple of the Decimation factor, M.
+To decimate the output while maintaining the input sample rate, the block resamples the data in each column of the input such that the frame length of the output has an upper bound size ofceil

-For an example of single-rate FIR decimation, see FIR Decimation Using Single-Rate Processing.
+(P/M)-by-QFor an example that shows single-rate FIR decimation, see FIR Decimation Using Single-Rate Processing.

 When you set the Rate options parameter to